Supporting Veterans At Kopke’s Greenhouse (Hour 1)

 How long have you been here and how did this all come to pass?

-Well, I was in alternative energy back in the late 70s and then Ronald Reagan got in and did away with the tax credits that helped one didn't he tore the solar collectors off the White House and I was sort of unemployed at the time and and I had grown up farming just a mile down the road and My best friend and I started a windmill business back in the late 70s and wouldn't yeah selling wind power generators and solar water heaters and
+Well, I was in alternative energy back in the late 70s and then Ronald Reagan got in and did away with the tax credits that helped one didn't he tore the solar collectors off the White House and I was sort of unemployed at the time and and I had grown up farming just a mile down the road and My best friend and I started a windmill business back in the late 70s and when yeah selling wind power generators and solar water heaters and

 that went out of business.